abiggercircle/viceroy-demo/README.md

 The steps to include viceroy are:

 ### Step 1
-Include the Javascript file in your application.
-If you do not have this, get your unique filename and secret from Digined (details below).
+Include the Viceroy Javascript file in your application.
+To do this, you need an account with us.
+Get your unique filename and secret by contacting [Digined](https://digined.com/) (details below).

 ```
 <script type="text/javascript" src="https://viceroy.soda.social/viceroy/{{FILENAME_GOES_HERE}}?secret={{SECRET_GOES_HERE}}"></script>